vectorgrp/sil-kit/docs/development/build.rst

 As a user convenience, the cmake build system will attempt to download a git checkout of FastRTPS from github if it can't find the submodule.

-For generating the documentation you'll require:
+For generating the documentation, you will require:
  - Python3
  - Sphinx  (e.g. install with *pip install sphinx*)
  - doxygen